BuzzyJessibee/SweepMine/README.md

 ## Future Work
 * Make it so that the board can be bigger than 8x8 / have higher difficulties
 * Make the frame hide in combat automatically, so that the user doesn't have to close it themselves
-* Make it so that the frame visibility persists on a /reload so that it won't keep popping up again if you've closed it.
 * Other Ideas?
 Let me know in the Issues Tab!